solygambas/rust-projects/README.md

 - allowing multiple guesses with looping.
 - quitting after a correct guess.
 - handling invalid input.

-Based on [The Rust Programming Language](https://doc.rust-lang.org/book/) by Steve Klabnik and Carol Nichols (2021).

 ## <a name="minigrep"></a> 3) Minigrep